bimawib/laravel-file-importer/README.md

-# ⚙️ Laravel Product Importer
+# 🚀 Laravel File Importer

 ##  **⏺️ Project Overview**

-> **Laravel Product Importer** is a backend service built with Laravel 10 that lets users upload product CSV files,
+> **Laravel File Importer** is a backend service built with Laravel 10 that lets users upload product CSV files,
 > validates them securely, and processes imports asynchronously using RabbitMQ.
 > It includes JWT authentication and RBAC authorization for fine-grained access control.